 The International Lay Buddhist Forum began as a lay Buddhist movement at the first world Lay Buddhist Forum, held in Seoul in 2007.
 The forum was hosted by the Chong-ji Order (총지종) with the support of the Association of Korean Buddhist Orders.
 Similar events have been held annually until 2012 and bi-annually since.
 So far, the annual and bi-annual events have been attended by lay Buddhists and monastics from various countries in Asia, Europe, Australia and the Americas.
 At each forum, participants voiced the need for the existence of an organisation, which could serve Lay Buddhists’ interests and play a role in a healthy development of Buddhism(s) in contemporary society.
 Hence growing organically from the existing activities, the International Lay Buddhist Forum, ILBF in short, was formally constituted in 2011.

-At the 9th forum, the decision was taken to continue under the name “Bodhimitra – the International Lay Buddhist Forum”.
+After the 9th forum the ILBF continues under the name “Bodhimitra – the International Lay Buddhist Forum”.
 Bodhimitra can be translated as Friends of Enlightenment.

-Bodhimitra’s president, Dr. Hwaling Lee from the Chong-ji Order leads the forum and is supported by an international team of academics and practitioners from Universities and Buddhist Groups from around the world.
+Bodhimitra’s president, Dr. Hwaling Lee from the Chong-ji Order leads the forum and is supported by a new international team of academics and practitioners from Universities and Buddhist Groups from around the world.

 Guiding Philosophy of ILBF